-The man in the photos being circulated online is not her boyfriend.
+The man in the pictures circulated online is not her boyfriend.
 The Kate Spade handbag was a birthday present from her husband.
 Her spouse did not influence her interest in grassroots work.

-Tin was introduced as a PAP candidate late last month.
-The 27-year-old quickly became the subject of controversy after private pictures from her Facebook page were leaked online.
+Tin was introduced as a PAP candidate on 28 March.
+The 27-year-old was the subject of controversy after private pictures from her Facebook page were circulated online.

-Even now, people are still questioning her marriage, her involvement in politics and her maturity to handle the job of a Member of Parliament (MP).
-An online petition for her to contest in a single-seat ward was also created.
+People started questioning her marriage, her involvement in politics and her maturity to handle the job of a Member of Parliament (MP).
+An online petition for her to contest in a single-seat ward was created.

 On the photos that were circulated, Tin said, "The person in the photo is just my friend.
 He works for a community club.
 We took that photo during one of the grassroots leaders' wedding."